gridsome/gridsome.org/docs/content-types.md

 # Collections
-Collections are data added to the local GraphQL data layer.
-This can for example be blog posts or tags.
-Collections can be added with [Source Plugins]() or [Data store API]().
+**Collections are data added to the local GraphQL data layer**.
+Data can be sourced from local Markdown files, Headless CMSs, content APIs etc. This can be done with [Source Plugins]() or with [Data store API]().

 You can browse available collections in the **schema tab** inside the [GraphQL explorer](/docs/data-layer#the-graphql-explorer).

-## Create a collection
+## Creating collections

+This examples creates a collection with the Data Store API:

 ```js
 const axios = require('axios')